 The one exception to this policy is if you have arrived and found out the listing is a scam or greatly differs from the listing.
 You must contact Airbnb immediately since their policy states that after 24 hours you may not be able to get a refund.

 **Listings in mainland China and Italy have different cancellation policies.

 I hope you enjoyed my blog post about how to find and successfully rent an Airbnb long-term.
 Whether you’re looking for a place to stay for a few days or months, finding the perfect Airbnb rental can be challenging but also rewarding.

 When compared to a hotel, renting an Airbnb long-term can be much more affordable.
 Long-term Airbnb rentals are a great option for digital nomads or remote workers who want to work away from home.
+I’ve also written a guide to the key things remote workers should keep in mind when booking and staying at Airbnbs.
 People on gap years or sabbaticals, retirees, and many others can also benefit from this extended-stay option.